 - Definitions of significant terms and acronyms,

-- Details which outline the procedures with attachments of examples wherever applicable or necessary.
+- Details that outline the procedures with attachments of examples wherever applicable or necessary.

 The common type of SOPs in clinical trials include